mrosseel/eFinder-old/README.md

 ### Connect to the Nexus DSC wifi

 - Set up the Pi wifi to ‘know’ the Nexus DSC wifi DSC & password.
 That way on Pi boot it will always look for the Nexus wifi and connect as a priority.

+### How to work with the handpad

+#### In the VNC GUI version

+- Simple press: Capture/solve & display RA, Dec & deltas.
+- Up: Nexus align or Local Sync
+- Down: Goto++